basementuniverse/asobi/examples/jsonpad-schema.md

 }
 ```

-We should also have a list for players and their authorization tokens.
-This is optional since we can configure the server to store player tokens in memory instead, however:
+We should also have a list for players, their authorization tokens, and their hidden state.

-- The memory list will be cleared if the server Node process restarts, losing all current tokens (making all currently running games unplayable)
-- The memory list won't be shared across server instances if we want to scale the server horizontally

-So it's recommended to use a list to store player tokens.

 - The list name can be anything
 - The list can optionally have a path name (we could refer to the list by id instead, but using a path name is easier)
-- The list should not be indexable
+- The list should be indexable
 - The list doesn't need to have realtime enabled
 - The list can have a schema (this is optional but recommended):